Hyperideal polyhedra in the 3-dimensional anti-de Sitter space: Properness

 The trick is applying the dynamics of AdS pure translations (along a space-like geodesic in $\AdS$) to ``zoom in'' the domain near $v_{\infty}$ of $\tilde{P}_{\infty}$ so that we can reveal the asymptotically degenerate behavior of the dihedral angles at some edges (for instance, the edges adjacent to those vertices converging to $v_{\infty}$) of $\tilde{P}_n$ from the degenerate geometric phenomenon near $v_{\infty}$ of $\tilde{P}_{\infty}$.
-Indeed, we fix arbitrarily a complete space-like geodesic say $l$ in $\AdS$ with one endpoint at infinity $v_{\infty}$, and denote by $w_{\infty}$ the other endpoint at infinity of $l$.
+Indeed, up to isometries, we can assume that $v_{\infty}$ lies at the endpoint $v_{-}=[-1,0,0,1]$ at infinity of the complete spacelike geodesic $\ell$ (which is contained in the coordinate axis $Ox_1$ of the affine chart $x_4=1$ of $\AdS$) mentioned in subsection \ref{subsubsect:dynamics}.
+We denote by $w_{\infty}$ the other endpoint at infinity of $\ell$, which coincides with $v_{+}=[1,0,0,1]$.
 Let $P_v$ (resp. $P_w$) be the tangent plane of $\partial\AdS$ at $v_{\infty}$ (resp. $w_{\infty}$).
-We consider a pure AdS translation say $u_n$ in $\Isom_0(\AdS)$ along $l$ with translation length $L_n>0$, attractive fixed point $w_{\infty}$ and repulsive fixed point $v_{\infty}$.
-The dynamics of the $u_n$ acting on $\RP^3$ (see Section \ref{subsubsect:dynamics}) is a technical tool throughout the following proof.
+We consider a pure AdS translation say $u_n$ in $\Isom_0(\AdS)$ along $\ell$ with translation length $L_n>0$, attractive fixed point $w_{\infty}$ and repulsive fixed point $v_{\infty}$.
+The dynamics of the $u_n$ acting on $\RP^3$ (see subsection \ref{subsubsect:dynamics}) is a technical tool throughout the following proof.

 \begin{Claim} If all the limit edges adjacent to $v_{\infty}$ pass through $\AdS$, then $\theta_{\infty}$ does not satisfy Condition (iii). \end{Claim}

 By carefully choosing the translation length $L_n$ of $u_n$, we can control the approaching speed towards $w_{\infty}$ of the images under $u_n$ of the points disjoint from $P_{v}$ in the affine chart.
 In particular, we choose $L_n$ such that under the action of $u_n$, those vertices of the $\tilde{P}_n$ converging to $v_{\infty}$ keep converging to $v_{\infty}$, while all the other vertices (note that the number of the other vertices is at least two, since $\tilde{P}_{\infty}$ has at least two more vertices apart from $v_{\infty}$ by Lemma \ref{lm:representatives}) of $\tilde{P}_n$ go towards $w_{\infty}$ in the limit.
 This is realizable since the number of those vertices of the $\tilde{P}_n$ converging to $v_{\infty}$ is finite and all the other vertices of $\tilde{P}_n$ are disjoint from $P_v$, we can choose $L_n$ with $L_n\rightarrow +\infty$ and such that the convergence speed of those vertices of the $\tilde{P}_n$ converging to $v_{\infty}$ is faster than their expanding speed (towards $w_{\infty}$) under $u_n$ as $n$ tends to infinity.